obvonage/deved-platform/content/blog/en/voice-enabling-a-text-only-chatbot.md

 `node very-simple-bot.js`

-To interact via voice calls with the very simple bot, call the phone number linked to your application, the one listed as SERVICE_NUMBER.
+To interact via voice calls with the very simple bot, call the phone number linked to your application, the one listed as `SERVICE_NUMBER`.

 ### Deploy to Heroku